 Every pull request is tested on the Continuous Integration (CI) system to confirm that it works on Electron's supported platforms.

 Ideally, the pull request will pass ("be green") on all of CI's platforms.
 This means that all tests pass and there are no linting errors.
 However, it is not uncommon for the CI infrastructure itself to fail on specific platforms or for so-called "flaky" tests to fail ("be red").
 Each CI failure must be manually inspected to determine the cause.

-CI starts automatically when you open a pull request, but only Releasers can restart a CI run.
-If you believe CI is giving a false negative, ask a Releaser to restart the tests.
+CI starts automatically when you open a pull request, but only core maintainers can restart a CI run.
+If you believe CI is giving a false negative, ask a maintainer to restart the tests.